4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/components.md

 ### Returns

-Components should always return markdown.
+Components should always return HTML.

 ## A Complete Implementation Example